smithfarm/ceph-auto-aws/README.rst

     $ ho wipeout delegates 1

-**NOTE:** Wiping out delegates only removes the cluster nodes and EBS volumes, not the subnets or the VPC.
+**NOTE:** Wiping out delegates only removes cluster nodes and EBS volumes, not subnets or the VPC.